jaredly/j2/nore/Roadmap.md

 	- on drag start, calculate relevant points
 		- use start & current mousepos to figure out the proper selection

-- [ ] ahhhhh ok so I do in fact have to stop editing things in-place, so that I can do an undo stack. yeah that makes sense.
+- [ ] UNDO REDO ahhhhh ok so I do in fact have to stop editing things in-place, so that I can do an undo stack. yeah that makes sense.
 	- [ ] um command pattern? maybe? idk probably.